 4. How do the jeans produced by unspun differ from those available on the market?

 The materials chosen by unspun are selected for their durability and longevity.
-All these are table things, nothing we do is inaccessible to other brands.
+All these are table takes, nothing we do is inaccessible to other brands.
 For example, we use recycled cotton or organic cotton, which are accessible to all brands and not unique to us.
-It's nothing differentiating that we create.
+Materials aren’t what differentiates what we create.
+It’s how we create the products that make a difference.

 The biggest differentiation is the ‘Create On Demand’ model.
 We don’t produce tens of thousands of units and wait for consumers to buy them.
 If consumers don’t buy, we don’t manufacture, we don’t send unsold clothing to landfills, this is what truly sets us apart.